Overnight Rollover fees are the industry standard, and better reflect the supply and demand forces driving the market.

 With Overnight Rollover fees, the fees are charged according to the direction of a given position (different fees for buy and sell positions, even if they’re on the same instrument) and in some instances, this means that you can get money back.

-There is no rollover fee charged or credited on Saturdays and Sundays.
+With the exception of crypto assets, there is no rollover fee charged or credited on Saturdays and Sundays.
 For currencies and commodities, the fees for these two days are made up on Wednesdays.
 For indices, stocks and ETFs, the fees for these two days are made up on Fridays.

 On Wednesday or Friday you will be charged or credited the regular fee multiplied by 3.